NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 ### Compiling to WebAssembly

+First we need to [download and install](https://emscripten.org/docs/getting_started/downloads.html) Emscripten to get the compiler.
 The Newton-Raphson source and its binding can be compiled into a WebAssembly module with Emscripten's ``emcc`` compiler, as follows:

 ```shell